What is Shrinkage

 • Outload (99.3 MT): No further shrinkage is applied during outload.

-• Title Transfer to Grower/Non-grower: The Buyer receives 99.3 MT, whether they are a Grower or Non-Grower.
+• Title Transfer to all user types: The Buyer receives 99.3 MT, whether they are a Grower or Non-Grower.

-Currently, the Sites that our company manages applies Shrinkage Rates to all inloads by both Growers and Non-Growers alike.
+Currently, the Sites that our company manages apply Shrinkage Rates to all inloads by both Growers and Non-Growers alike.
 How do I go about managing this?

-Currently separate Shrinkage rules are applied for Grower and Non-growers.
+Currently, separate Shrinkage rules are applied for Growers and Non-Growers.

 To apply Shrinkage Rates for ALL inloads by Growers and Non-Growers alike at your Sites, please submit a ticket and request a Setting change.
 We will then have Shrinkage Rates applicable to all inloads regardless of entity type at your Sites.